-By right clicking on the results you are able to perform further data analysis, for example by hiding unnecessary data points.
+By right clicking on the results, you are able to perform further data analysis, for example by hiding unnecessary data points.
 Selected data points can be plotted to a graph or statistically analysed on the Graph and Statistics tabs, respectively.
-You'll also find the option to export data by right clicking on the results.
+You will also find the option to export data by right clicking on the results.
 By right clicking on the drop image you are able to save the separate pictures or the video.
+Calculated results are shown in the right side of the image.
 Values used to calculate result value are marked blue in the table.
 Result report in .pdf-format can be also created from the Report tab.